opennms-forge/gitops-opennms/README.md

 ## 👋 Say hi

-You are very welcome to join us working on this topic.
+You are very welcome to join us in working on this topic.
 You can find us at:

 * Public OpenNMS [Mattermost Chat](https://chat.opennms.com/opennms/channels/opennms-discussion)